 Dear Lord Jesus,

 Thank you for seeing into the deep places of our hearts where we are mourning so deeply.
-We have seen so much death in our world.
-We have felt so much pain in our lives.
+We have seen so much death in our world and have felt so much pain in our lives.
 We are so weary and worn.
-And yet, you have called us BLESSED in this very place.
+Yet you have called us BLESSED in this very place.
 The comforts of this world will not bring us blessing.
 Only you, our faithful Lord and Savior, can bring us the blessing of true comfort.
 We bow here and give you our mourning.
 Help us to receive your love today.

 In your name we pray,

 Comfort, comfort my people, says your God.
 Isaiah 40:1